 - Projects will be accepted up to one week late, with a penalty of 10%

 per day: 10% of the grade that would have been given is subtracted

-- Late homeworks will not be accepted, but at least one homework will be
+- Late homeworks will not be accepted, but one homework will be

 ignored when computing the grade.